Coma White: Background

 After the release of Antichrist Superstar (1996), an album which sparked controversy among Christian fundamentalists, Marilyn Manson didn't want to resume playing the role of a bogeyman.
 He feared that this would cause him to be "consigned to the one-note rock theatricality" of Kiss and Alice Cooper.
 He desired to convince casual rock and pop fans who had previously dismissed him that he was "more than a cartoon".
 For his next album, Mechanical Animals (1998), he took inspiration from the glam rock music that David Bowie made in the 1970s, and adopted a wardrobe and hairstyle similar to Bowie's.

-Discussing Mechanical Animals with Lorraine Ali, Manson said : "There is a bit of a love story that exists on this record.
+Discussing Mechanical Animals with Lorraine Ali, Manson said: "There is a bit of a love story that exists on this record.
 The name I gave to the thing I was in love with was Coma White.
 It starts as the name of a girl I'm in love with, then ends up to really be a drug I've been taking.
 So I'm not really sure what I'm in love with."
 In 1999, Manson said that the song "Coma White" was inspired by his relationship with Rose McGowan, elaborating: "A lot of the pain she's gone through, I started to feel, and the record kind of documents me coming to terms with emotions and caring about somebody for the first time.
 And I guess I still express the fear of doing that as well."

 Manson was asked about the use of the word "white" in the song's title in a 2017 interview with Consequence of Sound.
 He replied: "A lot of people thought that it was a race thing, and it was more of the idea that white is the composition of all colors."
 Manson has also said that "The color white comes up a lot.
 It kind of represents to me the numbness that I had.
 The numbness is manifested in drugs...in all the people who want to suck the life out of you when you become a rock star."

 Composition and lyrical interpretation

 "Coma White" is a hard rock ballad that features elements of heavy metal music.
-It was written by Madonna Wayne Gacy, the band's eponymous vocalist, Twiggy Ramirez and Zim Zum, and produced by Manson and Michael Beinhorn.
+It was written by Madonna Wayne Gacy, Marilyn Manson, Twiggy Ramirez and Zim Zum, and produced by Manson and Michael Beinhorn.
 Its instrumentation features a snare drum, cymbals, guitar, piano, mellotron and keyboard bass.
 It serves as the final song on Mechanical Animals.
 Chad Childers of Noisecreep described the song as one of the album's "more stripped back efforts".
 Manson does not scream in "Coma White" and other songs from Mechanical Animals as he did in some of his earlier work.
 Rather, according to Entertainment Weekly's David Browne, he apes the vocal stylings of Marc Bolan and David Bowie.